ncatlab/nlab-content/pages/3/4/1/0/143/content.md

   colim(W \stackrel{\to}{\to} U)
 $$

 for $W \to U \times_X U$ a cover.
 For higher [[stack]]s the hypercover is in general a longer simplicial object of covers and accordingly if one restricts to covers instead of using hypercovers one will need to use the plus-construction more and more often.
+Specifically, for stacks of $n$-groupoids one needs to apply the plus-construction $n+2$ times; see [[plus construction on presheaves]].

+When $n=\infty$, even a countable sequence of applications does not suffice in general, but a sufficiently long transfinite sequence does.
+In this case, using hypercovers instead actually produces a different answer, namely the reflection into the [[hypercompletion]] of the sheaf $\infty$-topos.
 =--